Neon: Lighting and signage

-Neon is often used in signs and produces an unmistakable bright reddish-orange light.
-Although tube lights with other colors are often called "neon", they use different noble gases or varied colors of fluorescent lighting.
+In neon signs, neon produces an unmistakable bright reddish-orange light when electric current passes through it under low pressure.
+Although tube lights with other colors are often called "neon", they use different noble gases or varied colors of fluorescent lighting, for example, argon produces a lavender or blue hue.
+As of 2012, there are over one hundred colors available.

+Other

 Neon is used in vacuum tubes, high-voltage indicators, lightning arresters, wavemeter tubes, television tubes, and helium–neon lasers.
+Gas mixtures that include high-purity neon are used in lasers for photolithography in semiconductor device fabrication.

-Liquefied neon is commercially used as a cryogenic refrigerant in applications not requiring the lower temperature range attainable with more extreme liquid-helium refrigeration.
+Liquefied neon is commercially used as a cryogenic refrigerant in applications not requiring the lower temperature range attainable with the more extreme liquid helium refrigeration.

-Neon, as liquid or gas, is relatively expensive – for small quantities, the price of liquid neon can be more than 55 times that of liquid helium.
-Driving neon's expense is the rarity of neon, which, unlike helium, can only be obtained in usable quantities by filtering it out of the atmosphere.